 How NOT to drink your Agua

-- Too fast or too much – drinking to fast or too much at once can cause bloating and cramps.
+- Too fast or too much – drinking too fast or too much at once can cause bloating and cramps.

-- While eating – drinking while eating dilutes your digestive enzymes needed to properly digest your food.
-If you need to wash down your food take small sips.
+- While eating – Drinking dilutes the digestive enzymes needed to digest your food properly.
+If you need to wash down your food, take small sips.
 Or try to eat smaller bites so you don’t need to drink while eating.

-- Cold – It’s easier for your body to absorb warm or room tempature water.
-It’s gentler on your stomach and on digestion.
+- Cold—Warm or room-temperature water is easier for your body to absorb, and it’s gentler on your stomach and digestion.
 Cold beverages contract the blood vessels and restrict digestion.

 Your agua should always be filtered.
 Invest in a high-quality filter like a Berkey or Aquasana.
 These are great for removing contaminants in our tap water.

-If you’re not a fan of H2O, then the below are great options.
+If you’re not a fan of H2O, then the options below are great.

-- Flavored – Adding fruits and herbs add taste and provides medicinal benefits.
+- Flavored – Adding fruits and herbs adds taste and provides medicinal benefits.

-- Lemon – 8 oz warm filtered water with lemon and a pinch of chayenne pepper boosts your immune system and aids in healthy digestion for the day.
+- Lemon – 8 oz warm filtered water with lemon and a pinch of cayenne pepper boosts your immune system and aids in healthy daily digestion.

-- Kombucha – fermented tea, said to improve digestion, strengthen immune system and detoxify.
+- Kombucha – fermented tea, said to improve digestion, strengthen the immune system, and detoxify.

 Action Steps

 Start slow.
-Begin by drinking water first upon waking in the morning.
-Then replace two of your current beverages in the day with water.
-After you’ve gotten used to it, you can wean off of all other drinks and make H2O your primary refreshment.
+Drink water first upon waking in the morning.
+Then, replace two of your current beverages with water.
+After getting used to it, wean off all other drinks and make H2O your primary refreshment.

 If you still find it difficult, try one or more of the action steps below: